The General Theory of Employment, Interest and Money: The choice of units

 Keynes sought to allow for the lack of downwards flexibility of wages by constructing an economic model in which the money supply and wage rates were externally determined (the latter in money terms), and in which the main variables were fixed by the equilibrium conditions of various markets in the presence of these facts.

 Many of the quantities of interest, such as income and consumption, are monetary.
 Keynes often expresses such quantities in wage units (Chapter 4): to be precise, a value in wage units is equal to its price in money terms divided by W, the wage (in money units) per man-hour of labour.
 Therefore it is a unit expressed in hours of labour.
 Keynes generally writes a subscript w on quantities expressed in wage units, but in this account we omit the w.
 When, occasionally, we use real terms for a value which Keynes expresses in wage units we write it in lower case (e.g. y rather than Y).

 As a result of Keynes's choice of units, the assumption of sticky wages, though important to the argument, is largely invisible in the reasoning.
 If we want to know how a change in the wage rate would influence the economy, Keynes tells us on p.
 266 that the effect is the same as that of an opposite change in the money supply.

+Expectations as determining output and employment

+The key notion of expectations is introduced in Chapter 5.Short-term expectations are 'concerned with the price which a manufacturer can expect to get for his "finished" output at the time when he commits himself to starting the process which will produce it'.
+Long-term expectation 'is concerned with what the entrepreneur can hope to earn in the shape of future returns if he purchases (or perhaps manufactures) "finished" output as an addition to his capital equipment.'

+Keynes note that:'It is sensible for producers to base their expectations on the assumption that the most recently realized results will continue, except in so far as there are definite reasons for expecting a change.'
+However (see Chapter 12) long-term expectations are liable to sudden revision.
+Thus the factor of long-term expectations cannot be even approximately eliminated or replaced by realized results.'